icculp/icculp/README.md

 ### Hi there 👋
-Junior level, data-friendly, full-stack developer.\n Open to work/projects/internships in software development and/or data related roles.
+Junior level, data-friendly, full-stack developer.

+Open to work/projects/internships in software development and/or data related roles.

 <!--